Have you found relationships challenging and confusing?

 - Multigenerational Transmission Process: How your ancestors’ relationships affect yours

 - Researching Your Family: How becoming a sleuth in your family of origin can benefit you in your relationships

 - Differentiation Tips and Caveats: What to keep in mind as you start your differentiation journey

 - Case Studies: Stories to stimulate your thinking

 - Bowen Family Systems Therapy: What counselling with a Bowen therapist looks like

 Bonnie Hall, M. Couns., RCC, is passionate about teaching and applying Bowen Family Systems Theory both personally and professionally.
-She is a Registered Clinical Counsellor in private practice in Richmond, BC, and is a Community Instructor and Associate Contractor with Living Systems Counselling.
+She is a Registered Clinical Counsellor in private practice in Richmond, BC, and is a Community Instructor with Living Systems Counselling.
 She has taught Building Better Relationships workshops in-person and is teaching it in an online format for the first time in 2020.